alixdamman/memento/python/functions_for_dummies.rst

 Default Argument Values
 -----------------------

-It is possible to set a value by default to some arguments of a
+It is possible to set a default value to some arguments of a function:
-function:

 .. code:: ipython3

     def can_i_trust_this_website(website, country='Belgium'):
-        """Return if a website can be trusted""" if country == 'US' and 'foxnews' in website: print("Yes")
+        if country == 'US' and 'foxnews' in website: print("Yes")
         else:
-            print("Fake news")
+            print("No!
+It's all fake news!")

-    # if no value is passed for the input argument "country", it will be set to "Belgium" by default
+    # if no value is passed for the "country" argument, it will be set to "Belgium" by default
     can_i_trust_this_website("http://www.plan.be")

 .. parsed-literal::

-    Fake news
+    No!
+It's all fake news!

-**WARNING**: arguments with default values come always after all the
+**WARNING**: arguments with default values must always be declared after all the others:
-others:

 .. code:: ipython3

     # Wrong function definition --> arguments with default values must always be placed at the end of the arguments list
     def can_i_trust_this_website(website="http://www.foxnews.com", country):
-        """Return if a website can be trusted""" if country == 'US' and 'foxnews' in website: print("Yes")
+        if country == 'US' and 'foxnews' in website: print("Yes")
         else:
-            print("Fake news")
+            print("No!
+It's all fake news!")

     can_i_trust_this_website("Belgium")